Close to Home Productions

 Perlgut has been a member of End Abortion Stigma for more than 6 years.
 As a member she tells her pre-Roe V Wade abortion story to college classes and pro-abortions rallies, makes videos, appeared on national TV and is networking with others in the Northeast for reproductive justice.
 View their short video here.
 See their recent opinion letter to The NY Times, Sept.
 21, 2021.
 Check out their Facebook page.

-Recent interviews with Sue Perlgut:
+Recent interviews and articles with Sue Perlgut:

 Matter of Fact with Soledad O’Brian, view here.
 Oct.
 3, 2021